Azure/AppConfiguration/releaseNotes/MicrosoftAzureAppConfigurationAspNetCore.md

 ## Microsoft.Azure.AppConfiguration.AspNetCore
 ### [Package (NuGet)](https://www.nuget.org/packages/Microsoft.Azure.AppConfiguration.AspNetCore)

+### 4.0.0-preview - July 23, 2020
+* Added multi-targeting support for .NET Core 3.1. [#173](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/173)
+* Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `4.0.0-preview`.
+See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.

 ### 3.0.2 - July 01, 2020
 * Updated `Microsoft.Extensions.Configuration.AzureAppConfiguration` reference to `3.0.2`.
 See the [release notes](./MicrosoftExtensionsConfigurationAzureAppConfiguration.md) for more information on the changes.